 Course Grade Eligibility

-B or higher MATH 151
+MATH 151

 May be eligible for

 A or AS-level MATH 1XX

-Further advanced credit.
+Further B or higher advanced credit.

 Mathematics See section

 'Advanced

 Placement'

 MATH 152

 May be eligible for

 A-level MATH 151

 Mathematics B or higher advanced credit.

 Mathematics See section

 'Advanced

 Placement'

-E or higher MATH 151, with
+MATH 151, with

 the following

-O-level Mathematics + 1 additional O-level math course caution:
+caution:

 Students

 proceeding to

 higher level

-courses (MATH
+O-level courses (MATH

-104 or MATH 151)
+Mathematics + 1 104 or MATH 151)

-should be aware
+additional O-level E or higher should be aware

-that radical and
+math course that radical and

-rational functions
+matri course rational functions

 are not covered in

 O-level

 mathematics, but

 are required for

 the higher level

-courses
+courses courses

 O-level E or higher MATH 100

-Mathematics E or higher MATH 100
+Mathematics Loringilei WIATTI TOO